 There is nothing quite like Christmas in Brisbane.
 The balmy nights and the winding river make the perfect backdrop to some amazing Christmas traditions.
 Each year there are a range of Christmas events across the Brisbane CBD and South Bank.
 King George Square, in the centre of Brisbane city, is a great place to start and it is where a lot of the free Christmas events in Brisbane happen.

 And if you are looking for where to eat Christmas lunch, this Christmas Day dining article will help you out!
 And you will find a gorgeous Christmas Day dress to wear out to your meal on our website too.

 Lighting the Brisbane City Christmas Tree

-Where: Online via the Brisbane City Council Facebook Page
+Where: King George Square and online via the Brisbane City Council Facebook Page

 Where: King George Square